 Yes Yes, I’m fully aware that this says advanced, but it’s not as hard as the other advanced workout.
 The only problem was that the kids moved my circle, so I had to do the workout without it.
-Which is possible to do but it does work better with the circle.
+This is possible to do but it does work better with the circle.

 Mari also gives beginner modifications in this workout too.

 So My thoughts overall?
-Pilates is a fantastic full body low impact workout.
+Pilates is a fantastic full-body low-impact workout.
 It really tests your muscle strength and flexibility.
 Just because you are lying down most of the time doesn’t mean it’s hard work.
 I found it excellent for alignment.
 I did not realise my back was out, and let me tell you I have had some back pain, but didn’t realise how out it was until I did these workouts.
 It’s feeling much better, by the way, thanks for asking.

-Doing the pilates makes me realise that I really need to incorporate it more into my workout schedule, as it really is a fantastic core strength building regime.
+Doing pilates makes me realise that I really need to incorporate it more into my workout schedule, as it really is a fantastic core strength-building regime.
 The other thing that reaffirms this is this article I came across on Breaking Muscle.
 I always knew that core strength was important, I now know that I MUST include it in my workout schedule.
 So I will alternate from Yoga and Pilates as my ‘recovery/rest’ workout for the week.

 If you haven’t tried pilates before please do.
 Everyone can do it, and all moves can be modified to your ability.